jenkinsci/vectorcast-execution-plugin/README.md

 and for forcing the VectorCAST Jobs to be executed on a specific node (VCAST_FORCE_NODE_EXEC_NAME) instead of using the compiler as a node label.

-Calling the build command will return Failed, Unstable, Success cooresponding to the results of the VectorCAST Pipeline job.
+Calling the build command will return Failed, Unstable, Success corresponding to the results of the VectorCAST Pipeline job.
 To enabled the main pipeline job to continue, the user can surround the build command without a _catchError_ block as demonstrated below